Thorn Europhane Pilote T2

 This shows how the lantern looks without the gear being fitted.
 The middle section has a lever that allows the lampholder to be moved up and down inside the lamp area, depending on the wattage of the lamp being used.

-I removed the NEMA socket so that the canopy could receive a good wash; and I discovered just how much the fibreglass in the rest of the canopy had faded from its original beige colour.
+I removed the NEMA socket in order that the canopy could receive a good wash, and in doing this, discovered just how much the fibreglass in the rest of the canopy had faded from its original beige colour.
 I also removed the entire canopy from the rest of the lantern although this proved to be quite difficult as the two front locking pins could only pushed out when the canopy was in a near-horizontal position.
 The picture above shows the canopy following a heavy cleaning.

 The inside of the canopy required much less of a clean - I only had to wipe it out and it was fine.
 The fibreglass here was still the original colour, as obviously it was not exposed to the sunlight when in the lantern was in use.